leonov-av/scanvus/README.md

   --user-name USER_NAME
-                        Username to authenticate on remote host --key-path KEY_PATH   Path to the private key file to authenticate on remote host --docker-image DOCKER_IMAGE
+                        Username to authenticate on remote host --key-path KEY_PATH   Path to the private key file to authenticate on remote host --password PASSWORD   User password or private key passphrase to authenticate on remote host --docker-image DOCKER_IMAGE
                         Docker image
   --show-inventory-script